 - Collate and provide final cohort information to relevant stakeholders.

-The NSHCS will provide a ‘train the trainer’ opportunity for all named Training Officers to attend.
+- Provide a ‘training the trainer’ opportunity for all named Training Officers to attend.
 Details will follow upon confirmation of posts and contact information.

 - Attend panel meetings to review any applicants’ qualifications and supporting information.

 - Facilitate interviews with applicants if required and communicate the outcome with the NSHCS.